Laura Hewitson: Education

 In 1990, Hewitson graduated with honors in biology from the University of Essex.
-She earned her PhD in biological sciences at the University of York, UK, and later moved to the United States in 1994 to pursue postdoctoral training at the University of Wisconsin-Madison.
+She earned her PhD in biological sciences at the University of York, England, and later moved to the United States in 1994 to pursue postdoctoral training at the University of Wisconsin-Madison.

 Research

 Hewitson's research has primarily focused on embryo metabolism, cytoskeletal dynamics, centrosome abnormalities during fertilization, assisted reproductive technology (ART) in non-human primates and infant primate neonatal development.
 More recently, Hewitson's research has focused on understanding genetic and environmental influences that lead to adverse pregnancy outcomes, with special emphasis on autism spectrum disorders (ASD).
 Her research has been funded through the National Institutes of Health, as well as private foundations.

 Hewitson's work on primate fertilization examined the role of the centrosome during assisted reproduction and identified unique check-points during the first cell cycle.
 She also explored the safety of new methods of assisted reproduction by producing infant primates by ART to follow their early development and behavior (see Selected Publications).